aiko-chan-ai/discord.js-selfbot-v13/README.md

 ## About

-- discord.js-selfbot-v13 is a [Node.js](https://nodejs.org) module that allows user accounts (and bot .-.) to interact with the Discord API v10.
+- discord.js-selfbot-v13 is a [Node.js](https://nodejs.org) module that allows user accounts to interact with the Discord API v10.

 ### <strong>I don't take any responsibility for blocked Discord accounts that used this module.</strong>
 ### <strong>Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to the account block.</strong>